Easy Baked Shrimp DipJump to Recipe

 This Baked Shrimp Dip is a perfect example that rules are made to be broken.
 There is a supposed rule that you shouldn’t mix cheese and seafood.
 I guess that’s a good guideline if you are planning on putting a block of provolone on some salmon.
-But, sometimes seafood and cheese go quite well together like in this awesome and easy baked shrimp dip!
+But, sometimes seafood and cheese go quite well together.

-One of the first things I ever felt comfortable cooking for others was a hot crab dip with loads of Old Bay and cream cheese (version of it in this appetizer post).
+One of the first things I ever felt comfortable cooking for others was a hot crab dip with loads of Old Bay and cream cheese.
 It taught me the genius that can be seafood and cheese if you bake into a creamy dip.

 This shrimp version is equally good and maybe even better in some aspects.
 I like the chunks of shrimp in the dip.
 Plus, I like to add a little spice with a red chili pepper and some cheddar cheese for some sharpness.

 Other good news?
 You literally use one pot for the entire recipe.
-You cook the dip ingredients, bake the dip, and serve the dip all in the same cast iron skillet!
+You cook the dip ingredients, bake the dip, and serve the shrimp dip all in the same cast iron skillet!
 Oh the joys of cast iron!